blackbhc/refactor/development-manual/development.md

   create a hdf5 dataset with the given name, if the group before the final dataset name, take a example:
   `writer.create_dateset("a/b/c/dataset_name", info)` == `create_group("a/b/c")` then `create_dataset("a/b/c", "dataset_name")`.
 - `writer.push(void* ptr, std::string dataset)`: push a array of data to a existing dataset.

+#### Other important APIs

+- close the hdf5 file: `~writer()`, the destructor will close all resources of the corresponding hdf5 file, and you have no need to call a close function manually. hdf5 objects, such as dataset and group.

+#### Usage

-- steps to use the `writer` class to organize the hdf5 file:
+Steps to use the `writer` class to organize the hdf5 file:

 1. create a writer object with the given path to the output file: `writer(std::string)`.
 2. create an `galotfa::hdf5::info` object that specify the info of the dataset: data type, rank and dimension.
 3. create a dataset with the given name and info: `writer::create_dataset(std::string dataset, hdf5::info)`
 4. push the data array to the dataset when needed: `writer::push(void* ptr, std::string dataset)`.
 5. After all steps, the `writer` will organize the resources of the hdf5 file automatically, there is no need to close anything manually.

 - <font color=red>NOTE</font>:

   1. The pushed data array should follow the 1D array convention (see <a href="#convention of data array">Convention for arrays of data</a> )
   2. Make sure that the size of the pushed data array is the same as the size of the dataset otherwise the behavior is undefined.
      - Although there is a `len` parameter to specify the 1D array size, but the for a C-style array, such parameter is only for check.
 And the code actually can not detect the size of the array.
 The cost of the UB is for better performance with raw C-style array.